 TweetViewModel, a single

 TweetViewModel instance is bound to the UI, with its state updated as required.

 The above code all works quite nicely apart from one snag - lists.
 A knockout

 foreach can result in new elements being added to the DOM, each of which have to be processed.
 Typically a Knockout

 foreach would be used to populate a jQM listview, which performs all kinds of extra processing to ensure that each list item has the same height etc ...

-The approach I took is very similar to the one presented in this blog post, which adds a custom binding that ensures that the listview is made aware of new items being added.
-The one problem I found with the approach presented is that it worked for the initial population of the list, but subsequent updates did not update the custom binding.
+The approach I took adds a custom binding that ensures that the listview is made aware of new items being added.
+The one problem I found with this approach is that it worked for the initial population of the list, but subsequent updates did not update the custom binding.
 Combining this approach with a few tips I picked up from StackOverflow, I came up with this solution:

 The above is a custom binding that peforms some special logic each time the binding source changes.
 It locates the jQM listview, which could be the element that the binding is defined upon, or some parent (via a pretty funky jQuery tree traversal 'query').
 When the listview is found,